descope/go-sdk/README.md

 ### Logging Out

-You can log out a user from an active session by providing their `refresh_token` for that session.
+You can log out a user from an active session by providing their `refreshToken` for that session.
 After calling this function, you must invalidate or remove any cookies you have created.
 Providing a `http.ResponseWriter` will do this automatically.